haydenth/gregreda.com/content/2014/02/08/bitcoin.md

 So, unlike SecondLife, which has a central monetary body controlling the currency, digital currencies seem like [Milton Friedman's wet dream](http://en.wikipedia.org/wiki/Friedman's_k-percent_rule) - there is enough central control (in the algorithms) to ensure fixed inflation but otherwise, almost every form of policy is moot.
 I can't see a way that the government cannot easily monitor or tax this stuff except at the point where the coins and turned into cash and even then, if you're a fraudster and businesses accept bitcoins, you'll just live a second life off the grid (see what I did there?)

 I'm really curious to see how this stuff turns out.
 It is either our future currency (in 2-3 generations) or the new Second Life.
+It's certainly going to require some clever policy magic from the government in order to give fair tax treatment.